wandb/docs/docs/guides/launch/kubernetes.md

 ## 3. Adds jobs to your queue

-## 4. Start your agent
+## 4. Deploy your agent

 Now that you have created all the resources needed to run the agent, you can deploy the agent to your cluster.

 The following manifest defines a Kubernetes cluster deployment that will run the agent in your cluster in one container.
 The agent will run in the `wandb` namespace, use the `wandb-launch-agent` service account.
 Our API key will be mounted as the `WANDB_API_KEY` environment variable in the container.
 Our configmap will be mounted as a volume in the container at `/home/launch-agent/launch-config.yaml`.

-We recommend you pull the latest agent image from our public docker registry.
-You can find the latest image tag [here](https://hub.docker.com/r/wandb/launch-agent-dev/tags?page=1&ordering=last_updated).

 ```yaml
 apiVersion: apps/v1